Artelia/NIMPHS/docs/source/developers_manual/development_environment.rst

 ---------------

 | Please write new tests in the ``tests`` folder.
-| You can either write tests in existing files (if they correspond to the theme of the file) or create a new file.
+  You can either write tests in existing files (if they correspond to the theme of the file) or create a new file.

-| If you need to add data for your tests, you can place it in the ``tests/data`` folder.
+  If you need to add data for your tests, you can place it in the ``tests/data`` folder.

 .. important::

-    Please make sure they are lightweight as possible, no need to have samples with hundreds of time steps and thousands of vertices.
+    Please make sure test data are lightweight as possible, no need to have samples with hundreds of time steps and thousands of vertices.

 Testing pipeline